george-hawkins/mjx-donkey-car/README.md

 * [WI RC Toy store](https://www.aliexpress.com/item/1005005571459786.html)
 * [Soulload store](https://www.aliexpress.com/item/1005005517959054.html)

-Note: there seem to be different versions of the above item but the T1P seems to be the only easily available one.
+Note: there are various different versions of the above item (see [here](https://www.iffrc.com/ffkjjc/)) but the T1P seems to be the only easily available one.

 Similar with JHEMCU branding: